SoftlySplinter/SCIENCE/md/SEM2220/00-notes.md

 You can put each of the views into the storyboard and define how you segue from screen to screen then write code to pass data between them.

+#### Tabbed Screens

+#### Tables

+`UITableView` is used to display repeating section of data. `UITableViewCell` is a cell in the table.

+Unlike classic tables on other platforms, there is only a single column.

+Tables contains many sections, which in turn contains many rows.

+The entire table can have a header and footer.
+Sections can also have a header and footer.

+Each table must have at least one section to be complete.

+##### Table Styles

+Table style is set at build time only.

+###### Plain

+Cells flush to each other

+###### Grouped

+Not in iOS7.

+##### Cells

+Each row contains a cell.

+When a row's data is to be displayed, the `UITableView` will request the cell.

+By default, the `UITableViewCell` is used to degine a cell.

+The cell is initialised in the method: `tableView:cellForRowAtndexPath:`

+A table can contain different types of cells for different rows.

+The cell is reused.

+###### Cell Structure

+* Content
+  * Layout depends on Style
+    * `UITableViewCellStyleDefault`
+    * `UITableViewCellStyleSubtitle`
+    * `UITableViewCellStyle1` (right detail)
+    * `UITableViewCellStyle2` (left detail)
+* Accessory
+  * Disclosure Indicator
+  * Detail Disclosure Button
+  * Check Mark

+###### Custom Cells

+Content of a cell can be defined in code, but is tedious.

+It is more likely that IB will be used to define the layout for the cell and use a View Controller to control the behaviour.

+#### Table View Contoller

+`UITableViewContoller` is a subclass of `UIViewControler` that is designed to manage `UITableView`s.

+If a new view based controller is created, the XIB will contain the table linked to this controller.

+In order to provide custom behaviour, the following methods needed to be implemented:

+* `UITableViewDelegate`
+  * Manage selections,
+  * Configure section headings and footers,
+  * Help to delete and reorder cells,
+  * Perform other actions
+  * (All optional)
+* `UITableViewDataSource`
+  * The data source provides the table-view object with the information it needs to construct and modify a table view.
+Two are required.

+#### Linked Views

+### Data Storage on iOS

+Techniques for storing and retrieving data on the iPhone.

+XML and SQLite provide the best portability.

+#### NSUserDefaults

+User preferences.

+Persistent map.

+#### Property List Serialisation

+Mechanism to store a selected number of data types in a property list (plist).

+#### NSCoder

+Technique to save more complex objects.

+#### XML

+XML data files.

+#### SQLite

+Small memory footprint SQL database.

+#### Core Data

+More complex system, but offering a powerful way to manage data and relationships.
+Best integration with iCloud.

+### Application Sandbox

+iOS applications are run in a protected area on the device.
+Within this area there is a defined structure of Directories that you can access.

+The developer is responsible for managing files that are created within the application area.

+### SQLite 3

+Database and library available in iOS.

+C library, which needs to be included in the project.

+Create a SQLite database on the command line and include in the project.

+Need to marshal data into and out of the database, with some conversions (e.g. Strings).

+#### Where to store the database

+By default, your database is in the default bundle, inside your application.

+If read-only data is needed, it can remain there.

+Write access needs to be moved to the Documents directory.

 ## Android Native Apps

 *Relevant design patterns, platform design considerations, handling data, using sensors and location, handling device variation (5 lectures plus practicals)*